Recovering unbiased CMB polarization maps using modern ground-based experiments with minimal assumptions about atmospheric emission: Formalism and background

 \subsubsection{Data model}

 We model the TOD $d$ as a \emph{linear} function of the sky signal amplitudes $s$, and additional contributions characterized by amplitudes $a$,

 The \emph{pointing matrix} $P$ and \emph{template matrix} $T$ encode the response of the instrument to $s$ and $a$ respectively.
 The time-domain vector $n$ represents instrumental noise, whose average over the statistical ensemble of all possible realizations is assumed to be zero.
+The $T a$ term typically describes spurious signals, such as atmospheric emission, which may be nonstationary or strongly non-Gaussian and therefore cannot be captured accurately by the noise model.
+Other examples include ``scan-synchronous'' (fixed in horizon coordinates) and ``HWP-synchronous'' signals, which can typically be modeled by templates depending on a well-defined instrumental parameter such as telescope azimuth or HWP angle \cite{Stompor:2002jy, Poletti:2016xhi, ElBouhargani:2021umq}.

 A key assumption in Eq.~\eqref{eq:data-model} is that relevant contributions have a limited number of degrees of freedom, i.e., can be described by a limited number of known templates (columns of $P$ and $T$) and corresponding amplitudes (vectors $s$ and $a$).
-This implies in particular that we can \emph{discretize} continuous signals (e.g. sky signal) with sufficient accuracy.
+This implies in particular that we can \emph{discretize} continuous signals (e.g., sky signal) with sufficient accuracy.
 For simplicity, we take the same pixelization for all three relevant Stokes parameters $I$, $Q$ and $U$.
-Similarly, beams are assumed axially symmetric and the same for all three Stokes components, therefore they never appear explicitly here and can be thought of as being convolved with the maps.
+Similarly, beams are assumed axially symmetric and the same for all three Stokes components; therefore, they never appear explicitly here and can be thought of as being convolved with the maps.

 We also recall that for a perfect linear polarizer coupled to a total power detector, the sky signal part of Eq.~\eqref{eq:data-model} takes the explicit form \cite{WMAP:2003gdj}

 where $p_t$ is the observed sky pixel (assuming no pointing interpolation) and $\varphi_t$ is the angle of the polarizer with respect to the sky coordinates, both at time $t$.
 Similarly, if an ideal HWP oriented with time-dependent angle $\psi_t$ with respect to the instrument is used to modulate the incoming polarization, the model instead reads \cite{Johnson:2006jk}